The Best Pregnant Sleep Positions

 - Sleep in clothing that’s loose around your stomach and waist.

-A major aspect that can affect your sleep when you are near the end of your pregnancy is your baby bump.
+A major aspect that can affect your sleep when you are near the end of your pregnancy is your baby bump, and many women find that getting into a comfortable position becomes more and more difficult.

-While it may seem to make sense to lie on your back, often lying on your side is more comfortable, as the heaviness of your bump is more supported.
+While it may seem to make sense to lie on your back, often lying on your side is more comfortable, as the heaviness of your bump is better supported.

-TEMPUR’s mattress collection is ideal for ensuring that you get the support that you need.
+The TEMPUR® mattress and pillow collections are ideal for ensuring that you get the support that you need – whatever sleeping position you prefer.
 The memory foam mattress moulds to your shape and remembers it, reducing the strain on your back as it keeps you in a comfortable and supported position.

 Got any other good tips for sleeping while pregnant?
 Let us know below…